jia1/cs3245-boolean-retrieval/README.txt

 3. skip_list.py: A module which contains the SkipList and SkipListNode classes.
 SkipList can contain a SkipListNode, which can be linked with more SkipListNode.
 4. parse_tree.py: A module which contains the ParseTree and ParseTreeNode classes.
 ParseTree can contain a ParseTreeNode, which can be linked with more ParseTreeNode.
 5. constants.py: A module which contains constants (e.g. magic numbers and strings) that are shared across source files.
 Examples include the operator list, and their precedences.
+6. command_line_output.txt: A sample log file of the command line output.

 == Statement of individual work ==